VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: INTRODUCTION

 However, asynchronous inference faces a fundamental challenge that makes it unstable and inaccurate in practice.
 Since both the robot and the environment continue to evolve during inference, a \textit{temporal misalignment} arises between the prediction interval starting when inference begins and the execution interval starting when inference finishes~\cite{black2025real,sendai2025leave}.
 As a result, the newly generated action misaligns with the robot's execution-time state and environment, leading to severe instability and degraded control accuracy.
 For example, naive asynchronous inference reduces reaction latency but exhibits unstable and laggy control performance~\cite{black2025real}.
-RTC~\cite{black2025real} mitigates this by freezing the actions guaranteed to execute and inpainting the rest, but it introduces additional runtime overhead and complicates the deployment.
-In addition, current implementations~\cite{shukor2025smolvla, sendai2025leave, ma2025running} often require multi-threaded redesign of the inference framework to support asynchronous inference efficiently.
-Together, these create a significant barrier for the adoption of asynchronous inference for VLAs.
+RTC~\cite{black2025real} mitigates this by freezing actions guaranteed to execute and inpainting the rest, but the inpainting overhead notably increases inference latency, widening the prediction-execution gap and thus degrading accuracy in latency-sensitive scenarios.

-To address these challenges, we propose \method, a \textit{general} asynchronous inference framework for VLAs that achieves \textit{smooth}, \textit{accurate}, and \textit{fast reaction control} \textit{without additional overhead or architectural changes}.
-In a nutshell, \method makes the model \textit{future-state-aware} by accurately estimating the execution-time robot state using the previously issued action chunk, effectively \textit{bridging the gap between prediction and execution}. \method integrates seamlessly into existing fine-tuning pipelines and introduces no additional cost or latency.
-With a clean and lightweight implementation, \method provides a full-stack asynchronous inference framework from fine-tuning to inference at deployment, making asynchronous control practical and easy to adopt for real-time VLA systems.
+To address these challenges, we propose \method, a \textit{general} asynchronous inference framework for VLAs that achieves \textit{smooth}, \textit{accurate}, and \textit{fast reaction control} \textit{without architectural changes or additional runtime overhead}.
+Specifically, \method makes the model \textit{future-state-aware} by accurately estimating the execution-time robot state using the previously issued action chunk.
+Conditioned on estimated future robot states, the model is able to generate future actions in a temporally aligned way, effectively \textit{bridging the gap between prediction and execution}.
+With a simple yet effective method, \method seamlessly integrates into existing fine-tuning pipelines and introduces no additional overhead in deployment, making asynchronous inference practical for real-time VLA systems.